Degrees and Certificates

 A minimum passing numeric grade (2.0 or higher) in each course that receives a numeric grade, and a cumulative average of 2.0 in all courses, is required for the AAS-T degree.

 An AAS degree must contain a minimum of 90 credits.
-The number required varies with each program.
+The number of credits required varies with each program.

-The AAS degree must contain a minimum of 20 credits of general education courses, including instruction in written communication (5 credits), quantitative reasoning (5 credits), social science (5 credits), and humanities (5 credits).
+The AAS degree must contain a minimum of 20 credits of general education courses, including instruction in written communication (ENGL& 101; 5 credits), quantitative reasoning (5 credits), social science (5 credits), and humanities (5 credits).

 To submit an application for an AAS degree, a minimum of the last 30% of the technical credits must be earned in residence.